 The following sections describe both SDKs in detail and provides examples of their usage.

 The Robot SDK enables developers to implement bidirectional communication between robots and the cloud.
-It leverages the InOrbit agent to implement the core communication mechanism in an efficient and secure way.
+It leverages the InOrbit Agent Core that implements the core communication mechanism in an efficient and secure way.
 Particularly the agent takes care of:

 The Robot SDK provides various methods to ease communication between the agent and other software running on your robot, including: